istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

     }
     {{< /text >}}

-Note that the `X-Envoy-External-Address` is set to the "second" from last address in `X-Forwarded-For` header as per your `numTrustedProxies` setting.
+Note that the `X-Envoy-External-Address` is set to the "second" from last address in the `X-Forwarded-For` header as per your `numTrustedProxies` setting.
 Additionally, the gateway workload appends its IP in the `X-Forwarded-For` header before forwarding it to the upstream httpbin workload.